OpenGen/GenTL/docs/mainpage.md

 ## Concepts

+See include/gentl/concepts.h for a formal definition of these concepts.

 Using GenTL typically involves defining your own types that adhere to a set of concepts.
 Note that there is no abstract class for each of these concepts in GenTL (i.e. there is no general abstract `Trace` class).